Buzz Busby: Professional career

 Shortly after his arrival in Washington while still working his day job at the FBI, Busby met Scotty Stoneman.
 The two started a friendship that would last all the way to Stoneman's death in 1973.
-Their friendship was marked by boyish bickering and spats, as well as their unspoken closeness and closeness.
+Their friendship was marked by boyish bickering and spats, as well as their unspoken closeness.
 It was through Stoneman that Busby met Jack Clement, who was then in the military and stationed in the Washington area, and they formed the Tennessee Troupers, named for Clement's home state.
 Roy Clark joined the group for a while on banjo.
 The group had no trouble finding jobs in 1951 and 1952, Buzz recalled playing four to five nights a week during this time.
 Busby, Clement and Scotty Stoneman played locally at first, then did stints at WWVA in Wheeling, West Virginia and WCOP in Boston.
 Clement returned home to Tennessee after their shows in Boston ended.

 In the early 1950's Bill Carrol managed Busby and booked his shows.

 In 1953, Busby and his new partner Pete Pike (guitar) began playing at Pine Tavern, a DC night club.
 Simultaneously, they performed every weekend on radio station WGAY in Silver Spring, Maryland.
 Busby and Pike added Donnie Bryant on banjo and became Buzz & Pete and the Bayou Boys.
 The radio show featured lightning-fast renditions of popular bluegrass and country songs, usually performed in a key or two higher than the original.
 The comedy act "Ham & Scram," alter-egos of Pike and Busby, was also featured weekly.

 In the summer of 1954, Busby, Pike and the band entered the National Country Music Championship in Warrenton, Virginia.
 Busby and Pike, Along with Donnie Bryant, Scotty Stoneman and Lee Cole on bass won first place in the contest.
 Shortly after the contest, WRC-TV in Washington hired the band for a daily afternoon television show.
 Bryant and Stoneman left the band and were replaced by Don Stover on banjo and John Hall on fiddle.
 The show was immensely popular, employing newly developed video special effects to add to the appeal of the program.
 The program aired from September 1954 to March 1955.